-Section 9-408

-Violations and Enforcement.
+Section 9-408 Violations and Enforcement.

-A. An owner who attempts to recover possession of a rental unit in material violation of this Article shall be liable to the tenant in a civil action for all of the following:

-1. Actual damages.

-2. In the court's discretion, reasonable attorney's fees and costs.

-3. Upon a showing that the owner has acted willfully or with oppression, fraud, or malice, up to three times the actual damages.
-An award may also be entered for punitive damages for the benefit of the tenant against the owner.

-B. The Attorney General, in the name of the people of the State of California, and the city attorney in the name of the city, may seek injunctive relief based on violations of this section.

-C. The City may enforce the provisions of this Article pursuant to Title 1, Chapter II of the Costa Mesa Municipal Code.
+- A. An owner who attempts to recover possession of a rental unit in material violation of this Article shall be liable to the tenant in a civil action for all of the following: - 1.
+Actual damages. - 2.
+In the court's discretion, reasonable attorney's fees and costs. - 3.
+Upon a showing that the owner has acted willfully or with oppression, fraud, or malice, up to three times the actual damages.
+An award may also be entered for punitive damages for the benefit of the tenant against the owner. - B. The Attorney General, in the name of the people of the State of California, and the city attorney in the name of the city, may seek injunctive relief based on violations of this section. - C. The City may enforce the provisions of this Article pursuant to Title 1, Chapter II of the Costa Mesa Municipal Code. - SECTION 2.

-SECTION 2.
 CEQA.
 This ordinance is exempt from the requirements of the California Environmental Quality Act ("CEQA") pursuant to State CEQA Guidelines, as it is not a "project" and has no potential to result in a direct or reasonably foreseeable indirect physical change to the environment.
 (14 Cal.
 Code Regs. § 15378(a).)
 Further, the ordinance is exempt from CEQA because there is no possibility that the ordinance or its implementation would have a significant negative effect on the environment.
 (14 Cal.
 Code Regs. § 15061(b)(3).)
-The City Clerk may cause a Notice of Exemption to be filed as authorized by CEQA and the State CEQA Guidelines.
+The City Clerk may cause a Notice of Exemption to be filed as authorized by CEQA and the State CEQA Guidelines. - SECTION 3.

-SECTION 3.
 SEVERABILITY.
-The City Council declares that should any provision, section; paragraph, sentence or word of this ordinance be rendered or declared invalid by any final court action in a court of competent jurisdiction, or by reason of any preemptive legislation, the remaining provisions, sections, paragraphs, sentences, and words of this ordinance shall remain in full force and effect.
+The City Council declares that should any provision, section; paragraph, sentence or word of this ordinance be rendered or declared invalid by any final court action in a court of competent jurisdiction, or by reason of any preemptive legislation, the remaining provisions, sections, paragraphs, sentences, and words of this ordinance shall remain in full force and effect. - SECTION 4.
+This ordinance shall take effect 30 days after its passage and adoption pursuant to California Government Code section 36937. - SECTION 5.

-SECTION 4.
-Emergency Declaration/Effective Date.
-The City Council declares this Ordinance to be an emergency measure, to take effect immediately upon adoption pursuant to California Government Code sections 36934 and 36937(b).
-The facts constituting the emergency are as set forth above in the recitals of this ordinance and as follows: A glaring shortage of rental housing exists in the City of Costa Mesa.
-As new tenant protections have been approved by the State, but will not take effect until April 2024, a large acceleration of no fault evictions is occurring throughout the City, but primarily in areas where moderateincome to low-income tenants reside.
-The economic burdens on tenants of no fault evictions in this time of high inflation and housing shortages is creating a public housing and health crisis resulting in irreparable harm to the residents within the City.
-An emergency measure is necessary to protect the public by implementing additional tenant protection provisions immediately rather than having to wait a minimum of forty-five days for such protections to take effect.

-SECTION 5.
 The City Clerk of the City of Costa Mesa shall certify to the passage of the ordinance and shall cause the same to be posted in the manner required by law.

-ORDINANCE NO. XXXX Page 14
+ORDINANCE NO. XXXX Page 12

-PASSED AND ADOPTED this \\\\ day of \\\\\ 2023, by the following called vote:
+PAS SED AND ADOPTED this $$ day of 2023, by the following called vote:

 AYES: COUNCILMEMBERS:

 NOES: COUNCILMEMBERS:

 ABSENT: COUNCILMEMBERS:

 ABSTAIN: COUNCILMEMBERS:

 Mayor ATTEST:

 City Clerk

-I, \\\\\, City Clerk of the City of Costa Mesa, California, do hereby certify that the foregoing urgency ordinance was introduced and passed at a regular meeting of the City Council of the City of Costa Mesa held on the \\\\ day of \\\\\ 2023.
+that the for duced and pas of Costa Mesa, California, do hereby certify sed at a regular meeting of the City Council 2023.